-ENG 4000: Chaucer (3) Prerequisite: Any 3000-level English course A study of the major works of Chaucer, with special attention to the Canterbury Tales.
+ENG 4000: Chaucer (3)

+A study of the major works of Chaucer, with special attention to the Canterbury Tales.

 ENG 4010: Studies in Medieval Literature (3)

 A study of representative works of medieval literature, including works from the Anglo-Saxon period (seventh through eleventh centuries) through the fifteenth century.
 Alternating topics may include: The Medieval Romance Tradition; Medieval Allegorical Literature; Medieval Dream Visions; Medieval Drama; Medieval Courtly Literature; The Medieval Lyric and Ballad; Age of Chaucer; Chaucer and the Fifteenth Century; and others.